nearprotocol/stakewars/challenges/challenge004.md

 ```
 near proposals | grep "Rollover" | grep "<POOL_ID>"
 ```
-If this result is not empty, <POOL_ID> will be in the Rollover set.
+If this result is not empty, <POOL_ID> will be in the Rollover set, and will maintain the validator seat.

 ### Monitor the next set with the JSON RPC: